Basic Purpose of Accounting

 - Writing off one from/against the other

 In setting off two numerical values of opposing nature, we deduct one from the other or more specifically the larger from the smaller or its equivalent.
-What remains is the difference of the two, with the nature as the larger.
+What remains is the difference of the two, with the nature of the larger.

-The net resultant sum on setting off the two amounts would be + 119 (+8,125 −8006).
-This implies that Mrs. Vimla is due to the extent of 119 to them.
+The net resultant sum on setting off the two amounts would be + 119 (+8,125 and −8006).
+This implies that Mrs. Vimla is due to them an amount of 119.

 The mathematical signs could have been assigned to the amounts either way.
 Had Mr. Kallu Singh taken the amounts due to them as negative, then the totals would have been −8,125 and +8,006 and the net figure would have been −119.
 Whether the amounts due to them are represented by a positive figure or negative figure is dependent on the signs attached.
 The signs are only an indication of the opposing nature of the amounts.

-Difficulty in deriving the needed information..Accounting as understood by Mr. Oberoi (initially) is nothing but recording all the business transactions based on the money measurement concept i.e. all the accounting transactions.
+Mr. Oberoi initially understood accounting as recording all the business transactions based on the money measurement concept i.e. recording all the accounting transactions.

 He understood that the method he was using for maintain the accounting record had limitations.
-One major limitation being that it could not provide the information he needed on the fly or at a glance.
-For finding the small information relating to Mrs. Vimla, he had to get such a laborious exercise done.
-He understood that it would not be prudent to think in terms of deriving whatever information he wanted that way.
+One major limitation being that it could not make available the information he needed readily.
+For finding the small information relating to Mrs. Vimla, he had to get such a laborious exercise conducted.

-Therefore Mr. Oberoi, approached a professional accountant for advice.
+He, therefore, approached a professional accountant for advice.
 From what the accountant told him he could understand that what he was trying to do was correct, but the format in which he was getting it recorded was not suitable for serving his need for information.

 The Basic purpose of Accounting